-- Gluten Free Flour – I use my favourite homemade gluten-free flour blend, but you can use your own favourite store-bought or homemade blend.
-If you use a different flour than I do, your results may not be exactly the same as mine, but it is a forgiving recipe so it should work well with most flours.
+- Gluten Free Flour – I use my favourite homemade gluten-free flour blend, which is a combination of tapioca flour, brown rice flour and potato starch, but you can use your own favourite store-bought all-purpose gluten free flour or homemade blend.
+If you use different gluten-free flours than I do, your results may not be exactly the same as mine, but it is a forgiving recipe so it should work well with most flour blends.

 - Xanthan Gum – This helps bind the cake together in place of gluten.
 You can read more about it in the gluten free flour post linked to above.
 If you use a store-bought gf flour blend that contains a gum ingredient, you can omit the xanthan gum from the recipe.

 - Baking Soda – I don’t think there’s anything I need to say about baking soda, right?
 It’s baking soda.

 - Butter – I usually just use regular salted butter in this recipe.
 If you only have, or prefer to use, unsalted butter, then you can use unsalted butter + add a pinch of salt.

 - Sugar – We’re using white sugar in this recipe.
 I like to use caster sugar in baking so that’s what I use in this cake, but because we’re using weight measurements, you can use the same weight of regular white granulated sugar instead.
 For an extra-moist cake and more flavour, you can replace half of the white sugar with brown sugar.

 - Vanilla Extract – I love vanilla in everything sweet, but if you don’t have any on hand, then just leave it out.
 You can also use vanilla paste instead of extract.

 - Eggs – Use large eggs for this recipe.